Dowry: Turkey

 Dowry is known as çeyiz in Turkey. Çeyiz is the property and/or money the bride's family gives the couple at marriage. Çeyiz is different and separate from the Mahr, which is paid by the groom to the bride, or traditional baslik in some parts of Turkey.
 The giving of dowry has been replaced with the exchanging of gifts at the marriage ceremony by family members in modern times.

 Çeyiz often includes furnishings, appliances, clothing, gold jewelry, cash and other items depending on the resources of the Turkish family.
 Some of the Turkish dowry remains with the couple after marriage, other is specifically meant for the groom's family and relatives.
 The çeyiz is typically agreed upon between the groom's and bride's families before the wedding date is finalized.
 According to tradition, even in current times, the dowry is displayed for showing-off, before the marriage in rural Turkey, at the bride's family, or groom's family—the display is typically attended and examined by women, particularly from the groom's family.
 In some cases, if the groom's family is not satisfied with the displayed dowry, the wedding is cancelled.
 The dowry is transferred, from the bride's family to the groom's family just before the wedding in a ceremonial ritual.
 Thereafter, the wedding is completed.

 Scholars and government agencies claim significant domestic violence in Turkish population due to dowry disputes.
 Violence and property claims related disputes are more frequent if there is a divorce.

+Thailand

+In Thailand, it is a common practice for men to give dowry which is called สินสอด (sin-sot) in Thailand.
+Dowry is usually given by the groom to the parents of the bride before or during the wedding.
+This is often in the form of money or gold.